bobmatyas/lily-spa-pos/README.md

 # GrandCircus Midterm Group Project

 A mid-term project using HTML, CSS, and jQuery.
+Team project creating a website for a fictional spa.

 Finished project: